datalad-handbook/book/docs/basics/101-136-filesystem.rst

    :cast: 03_git_annex_basics

    $ datalad drop --what all --reckless kill --recursive cloud

+The ``--reckless kill`` sounds bad, but is harmless here: we just clones this dataset, and we know we did not do anything locally that is worth keeping.

 Note that the dataset is still known in the dataset, and not completely removed.
 A ``datalad get [-n/--no-data] cloud`` would install the dataset again.